peacdo/smart-inv/README.md

 ## License

-[License Type] - See LICENSE file for details
+MIT License - See LICENSE file for details